CriminalPancake/void-stranger-ap/README.md

 # void-stranger-ap
-Archipelago integration for Void Stranger
+Archipelago integration for Void Stranger.
+By being here I assume you know everything about the game, if you haven't finished the game, then scram!

 ## How to install this
 For generation: